benjones/presenterMode/README.md

 When you run it the first time, you'll probably have to OK to run code that's downloaded from the internet.
 You can do this by going to system settings -> Privacy and Security.
 It should show the presenter mode icon and an "open anyway" button.

 Presenter Mode will request some permissions (for screen recording, and camera which is needed for ipad mirroring).
-The app does not use the network or touch any files.
+Since version 3, the app will request microphone and file storage permissions for saving the recordings to video files.
 You may also need to set your ipad up to trust your laptop.

 ## Known Bugs

-* If you resize the mirror window, the content gets un-mirrored and you have to reselect horizontal mirroring
+* If you enable horizontal flipping of the content, then resize the mirror window, the content gets un-flipped and you have to reselect horizontal mirroring
-* Video recording is in beta.
-It seems to work pretty well with the built in mic on my mac and wired external mics, but doesn't work at all with the mic in my pixel buds.
-This may be a macos bug?
+* Video recording seems to be reliable, but my pixel buds mic produces horrible sounds.
+Built in mic, and wired external mics seem to work.
 * Not super important given :points up: but you can't switch the audio device while you're recording (yet)
 * Video recording doesn't mirror the shared content, even though the window does (yet)
-* This probably break in strange ways if you close the mirror window while recording

 ## Contact